-ORCiD is a unique identifier system that has been adopted across the world.
-Not only does it allow you as a researcher to distinguish yourself as 'you' - an ORCID also supports linking systems involved in key research workflows.
+ORCiD is a unique identifier system for Researchers worldwide.
+It allow you as a researcher to distinguish yourself as 'you'.
+An ORCID also supports linking systems involved in key research workflows.

 Find out more about ORCID and sign-up here: http://orcid.org/